 - 6 Fish that are supposed to breathe at the top of their tank

-- 7 Do fish swimming at the top of the tank at night?
+- 7 Do fish swim at the top of the tank at night?

 - 8 How do you know if your fish is struggling to breathe?